 1. When other professionals such as civil engineers, urban planners, quantity surveyors etc add architectural services to their practice, then that’s quackery.

-4. When untrained individuals who have simply acquired knowledge and skill.
+4. When untrained individuals have simply acquired knowledge and skill.
 Normally in the use of architectural design software such as AutoCAD or Revit practice architecture, then that is quackery.

-5. When individuals who are foreign trained return home or abroad to practice without being licenced in those countries.
+5. When individuals who are foreign-trained return home or abroad to practice without being licenced in those countries.

 How to know if you are encroaching on the profession of architecture?

 Architecture is for architects, just like engineering is for engineers and law is for lawyers.
-But this begs the question, who therefore is an architect and what also is architecture.
+But this begs the question, who therefore is an architect and what also is architecture?

-Architecture as defined by ARCON is the art and science in theory and practice of design, erection, commissioning, maintenance and management and co-ordination of allied professional inputs.
-Thereto of buildings, or part thereof and the layout and master plan of such buildings or groups of buildings forming a comprehensive institution, establishment or neighborhood.
+Architecture as defined by ARCON is the art and science in theory and practice of design, erection, commissioning, maintenance and management and coordination of allied professional inputs.
+Thereto of buildings, or part thereof and the layout and master plan of such buildings or groups of buildings forming a comprehensive institution, establishment or neighbourhood.
 As well as any other organize space, enclosed or opened, required for human and other activities.